Albert0Ng/Java-practice-files/README.md

 # Java-practice-files

-These are files forp practicing java skills through simple programs.
+These are files for practicing java skills through simple programs.